-The 70s & 80s saw Disney trying to find themselves.
+The 70s & 80s saw Disney trying to find itself.
 They put out a few movies that did not exactly light up the box office, but there were some real classics that are beloved to this day!

 Here are what I feel are the 10 best Disney movies before 1990.